 - Center your marketing strategy around your brand

-1. Find Your Company’s USP
+1. Determine Your Company’s USP

 The first step in branding is to find what differentiates you.
 Your unique selling point is the benefit that you offer that your competitors don’t.

-Sometimes, this is something really big.
 When Uber launched in 2009, there wasn’t anything like it on the market.
 It disrupted the way we view travel in general and heavily impacted the taxi industry.

 Likewise, Steve Jobs and Steve Wozniak brought forth the first personal computer—a gamechanger in the electronics industry.